-Response: District staff must conduct a review of the project to determine whether the project may qualify for an exemption from CEQA.
+Response: The District is not bound by a lead agency determination on CEQA if it was based on a CEQA exemption.
+Prior to issuing a permit, District staff must conduct a review of the project to determine whether the project may qualify for an exemption from CEQA.
 There are several different types of exemptions that the District may consider and evaluate for applicability including: an exemption afforded by statute, an exemption pursuant to a categorical exemption, the common sense exemption from CEQA, and/or the District's List of Exempt Projects as specified in Appendix A of the District's Environmental Review Guidelines.
 In many cases, such reviews are relatively straightforward and involve minimal staff time.
-In other cases, the exemption determination involves more extensive effort, including information requests and documentation to provide the substantial evidence necessary to support the District's determination.
+In other cases, the exemption determination involves extensive effort, including information requests and documentation to provide the substantial evidence necessary to support the District's determination.